ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 1. Turn on game mode of TV or monitor if available

-2. Turn on Low Latency Mode (Nvidia) or Anti-Lag (AMD) of GPU driver
+2. Turn on low latency mode or anti-lag of GPU driver